tiagomiotto/discharge/README.md

-# discharge
+# Battery Test Bench
-Arduino code for controlling the simultaneous discharge of 3 16800mAh LiPo cells at a continuous current of 1,3 and 4C
+Made for testing 16800mAhLiPo battery cells
+## Features 3 Simultaneous Stations with:

+ - Constant Current Discharge at 1, 3 and 4C
+ - Charging at 3A
+ - 2 Safety Relays
+ - Temperature Control
+ - Current Measurement
+ - Data Log in SD Card